Get free initial legal advice from Jason Brady, specialist medical negligence solicitor. Find out if you can claim compensation.

 The condition can vary in terms of severity, and in some cases may only affect one side of the body, or even just the legs, leaving the upper body uninhibited.
 The presence of associated medical conditions and difficulties can also vary greatly.

 Unfortunately, the condition as a whole remains incurable, which is why the diagnosis can be devastating for families, particularly when it is the result of medical negligence and therefore preventable.
 In such instances, an expert medical negligence solicitor can help you secure the compensation needed to meet the challenges the condition will likely present to you and your family.

-There are three different types of cerebral palsy however, even within each classification of the condition, no two cases will be exactly the same as the condition has a wide spectrum of severity, however, children will display similar characteristics.
+There are three different types of cerebral palsy, however, even within each classification of the condition, no two cases will be exactly the same.
+This is because the condition has a wide spectrum of severity, however, children will often display similar characteristics.

 This is the most common type of cerebral palsy, accounting for approximately 80% of cases.
 Spastic cerebral palsy results from damage to the pyramidal tract region of the brain.
 This is the area of the brain that is responsible for controlling muscles in the body.

 There are two types of spastic cerebral palsy:

 Hypertonia – where increased muscle tone causes muscles to appear stiff.

 Hypotonia – Where increased muscle tone causes muscles to appear floppy.